Rangers vs. Nationals Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Lane Thomas and others are available when the Texas Rangers visit the Washington Nationals at Nationals Park on Saturday (first pitch at 4:05 PM ET).
+Those looking to place a player prop wager can find odds on Marcus Semien, Lane Thomas and others in the Texas Rangers-Washington Nationals matchup at Nationals Park on Sunday at 12:05 PM ET.

 Bet on this matchup or its props with BetMGM!